 Shit.
 Shit.
 Shit.

-15 minutes until the kids need picked up.
+(15 minutes until the kids need to be picked up.)

 How will I drive?

 I’m going to pass out.

 Oh no, what if I pass out after the kids are in the car?

 How will I get them in the car, I can’t even get off of this floor.

 Bridge.
 There’s a bridge on the route.

 There’s no code.
 Oh no, I’m going to pass out while driving the bridge and go over.